jayarnim/RS-DATA_SPLITTER/README.md

 - `default`: use the full history
 - `tfidf`: select history items by TF-IDF score (treating a user’s history as a document and items as words)

-## experiment
+## trainer

-The `EXPERIMENT` is a package designed to train latent factor models and evaluate their ranking performance in recommender systems.
+The `TRAINER` is a package designed to train latent factor models and evaluate their ranking performance in recommender systems.

 The top-level module, `runner`, serves as the main controller for training.
 It takes as input the target model, along with two submodules — the `trainer`, which handles single-epoch mini-batch training, and the `monitor`, which tracks performance metrics to determine early-stopping points.